Fertilizing Landscape Beds

 Taking a soil test and getting the results is preferable for knowing what amounts of different nutrients are needed and if soil pH needs to be adjusted.
 However, if there is no reason to believe that soil nutrient levels might be excessive, an application of a “complete” fertilizer – one containing nitrogen, phosphorus, and potassium – can be made at a moderate rate without one.

-For example, you could use 0.7 pound of a 15-9-12 (15% nitrogen) product, 0.8 pound of a 12-6-6 product (12% nitrogen), or 1 pound 10-10-10 (10% nitrogen), per 100 square feet of bed area.
+For example, you could use 0.7 to 1.4 pounds of a slow-release 15-9-12 (15% nitrogen) product, 0.8 to 1.6 pounds of a slow-release 12-6-6 product (12% nitrogen), 0.8 pound 13-13-13 (13% nitrogen), or 1.3 pound 8-8-8 (8% nitrogen), per 100 square feet of bed area.
 These are just a few of many possible fertilizers that could be used.

 Mixed fertilizers generally have a density of about 1 pound per pint, or per 2 cups, so 0.5 pound of fertilizer would be about 1 cup of fertilizer.